hbj153/normlap/README.md

 ### 1. Generate randomized network

-The randomization in normlap are based on the maximum entropy framework.
+The `Pipeline.get_neg_instance`  fucntion allows you to get a randomized version of the given network.
+The randomization preserves the degree sequence on average based on the maximum entropy framework.

 ```python
 # generate randomized network instance